-Grants Manager at Puerto Rican Arts Alliance
+Director of Development and Programs at the Puerto Rican Arts Alliance

 Born and raised in Iowa, Rebecca has always felt a close connection to nature and enjoys exploring the convergence between environmental stewardship, community engagement and good food.
 Before moving to Chicago in 2011, Rebecca earned a Master’s degree in Urban Planning and worked for a number of non-profit organizations and municipal departments, gaining a passion for advocacy and local food issues.
 Currently, Rebecca is an active member of Chicago’s local food movement (as well as its arts community) and continues to look for ways to give back.